 Rated: PG (USA)

-#62 on The Best Fantasy Moviessee more on Monty Python and the Holy Grail
+#23 on The Most Rewatchable Moviessee more on Monty Python and the Holy Grail

 Writer/director John Hughes created one of the coolest and likable slacker characters in film history.
 Not only do we get to watch Ferris Bueller (Matthew Broderick) cut school and enjoy a teenage dream day, but because of the many times when our hero breaks the fourth wall and addresses the audience directly, we feel like we're in on all the fun.
 Bueller warns us, "Life moves pretty fast.
 If you don't stop and look around once in a while, you could miss it."
 Thanks Ferris, that's some good advice.